YounesMastour/YounesMastour.github.io/index.md

 This website is all about my projects, skills, and experiences as a highschooler.
 From academics to extracurriculars, explore my work and get to know my journey.

 ## Projects
-- Academics: Currently taking Computer Engineering, Science, English and Math courses
+- Academics: Currently taking Computer Engineering, Science, English and Math courses at Port Credit Secondary School.
 - Lifeguard project: Well on my way to become a lifeguard.
 Currently done my Canadian National Lifeguard Certification and Standard First Aid (CPR C) and soon to take my Instructor's Course.

 ## Resume